neilg63/rotary-add/README.md

 # RotaryAdd: Cyclical arithemtic with unsigned integers

 This crate provides a trait with two simple methods, rotary_add() and rotary_sub(), to apply cyclical or modular arithmetic with three unsigned integer types, u8, u16 and u32.
 Unlike the default + and - operators, additions and subtractions never overflow.
-This example with an 8-bit unsigned integer illustrates the difference:
+This example with an 8-bit unsigned integer illustrates the concept:

 Addition:
 ```rust